 Google “lawnmower beer” and you’ll find a dozen sites defining it, listing the best kinds, and specifying craft breweries that make it.

-Why is this such a popular notion?
+Why is this such a popular search?
 Because while sipping poolside lager feels good, there’s something about a hard-earned beer that tastes even better.

 Just ask Alexander Ovechkin or any of our DC Fray athletes: win (ideally) or lose (statistically half of you anyway), there’s nothing like a cold one after the big game.